 of the refresh button a unique page of Another Atrocity is created.

 My hand-crafted Twitterbot used to tweet a random Ballard sentence twice daily.

 New Ballard Tweets

-My third Twitterbot spouts chains of Ballard-like text based on his 'urban' novels
+My third Twitterbot used to spout chains of Ballard-like text based on his 'urban' novels, until X happened.

 "It's a little as if I were leading the reader to a deserted laboratory, and that I put a collection of specimens and all the necessary equipment at his disposal.
 It's his job then to relate these elements together and create reactions from them."